SStranks/SStranks/README.md

 I'm Simon Stranks, a self-taught developer from London.

 - 🔭 I’m currently working on [First Project Will Go Here :)]()
-- 🌱 I’m currently learning HTML, CSS, and Javascript!
+- 🌱 I’m currently learning React, NodeJS, ThreeJS!
 - 👯 I’m hoping to collaborate with other content creators soon.
-- 🥅 2021 Goals: Complete Harvard CS50 and land my first dev job!
+- 🥅 2022 Goals: Hoping to land my first dev job!
 - ⚡ Fun fact: Avid reader of psychology and philosophy.

 ### Languages and Tools: